British

 Intended for use as a DP weapon, the Mark XVI was a reasonably good AAA gun although many considered it as being too small for the anti-ship role.
-This weapon superseded the 4"/45 (10.2 cm) Mark V HA gun on new cruiser construction in the 1930s.
+This weapon superseded the 4"/45 (10.2 cm) Mark V HA gun on new cruiser construction during the 1930s.
 In addition, many older cruisers and capital ships had their Mark V guns replaced with these more powerful weapons during refits.
 A popular weapon, production could not keep up with demand until late in the war, resulting in many ships being armed with older weapons.

 HMS Carlisle, a converted AA cruiser armed with these guns, shot down 11 aircraft during the war, the highest score among British cruisers.
 The Auxiliary AA ship Alynbank, also armed with these guns, shot down six aircraft.